thousandbrainsproject/tbp.monty/rfcs/0000_resampling_dynamic_adjustment.md

 easily be derived from the evidence score based on morphological and non-morphological features match.
 Note that the exact formula for calculating "Monty’s surprise" is considered an implementation detail and is therefore out of scope for this RFC.

+##### Note on biological plausibility

+Biological neurons have different time constants for integrating synaptic inputs.
+Different neuron types can have different integration properties, for example, inhibitory tend to integrate and spike 2-3 times faster[^1] than excitatory neurons.
+In addition, different types of synaptic channels (e.g. AMPA, NMDA) can have different temporal integration windows compared to one-another, as well as to the neuron as a whole.
+Finally, there is the added flexibility of dendritic compartments which might have different integration properties[^2] , or having a separate population of neurons integrating (pooling) a summary representation.
+All-in-all its both unsurprising that we are finding ourselves in need of at-least two measures of evidence at different time-scales, and this seems perfectly consistent with what biology could implement.

 ## Optimization Tricks